MiguelOteo/Telemedicine-Patient-Desktop-App/README.md

 Catalina is Tomcat's servlet container which will be used to run the servlets of the RestAPI

 ### About the operation system:
 This application can run in every operation system (Windows, OSX, Linux...) but the connection with BITalino only works in Windows, becasue the libraries.
-If this program will run in a Doctor computer this will not be a problem, but if the program need th BITalino connection to register data, as in Patients computers, only can be used with Windows.
+If this program will run in a Doctor computer this will not be a problem, but if the program need the BITalino connection to register data, as in Patients computers, only can be used with Windows.

 ### About the BITalino:
 There is a Library needed for the BITalino connection "bluecove-2.1.1.jar".
 (For Windows).